 Number one, and I hate to do this, but we have the Heathman Hotel.
-I made my friend Evan take me here.
+I made my man-friend take me here.
 It’s featured in Fifty Shades of Grey… but as well as some serious kink, they have nice Malbec to drink.
 There are a number of other lovely hotels here, too, which I’ll get around to another time because quite frankly, any women between the ages of 18 and 40 right now will only care about the Heathman.

 Number two, as well as Fifty Shades of Grey, Portland has Fifty Shades of Gay.
 Maybe even sixty.
 We watched a gay pride parade on my first day, which meant the whole city was alive and loud and very, very proud, leaving a very colourful first impression.
 I even got a free neon sticker so I felt like I belonged.
 Aww.

 In fact, people are proud in general here.
 On my first night we stumbled upon a charity bike ride consisting only of cyclists in the nude.
 Well, why not?
 This couple were very excited about being involved… her more than him, by the looks of it.
 WAHEY!